 You're the Star: Preparing kids for surgery

-To help parents who bring their child to the Hospital for surgery, please follow all of the instructions below.
+To help parents who bring their child to Southlake Regional Health Centre for surgery, please follow all of the instructions below.

 Preparation for admission and surgery

-- On the day of surgery, all children are greeted in Same Day Surgery, first floor, East Building.
+- On the day of surgery, all children are greeted in Same Day Surgery, East Building, Level 1.